-Matthew Ricketts was born into slavery in Kentucky in 1858.
+Matthew Ricketts was born into slavery on April 3, 1858 in Henry County, Kentucky.
 After the Civil War, his parents moved to Missouri, where he finished school.
-In 1876, Ricketts earned his degree, and in 1880 he moved to Omaha, where he attended the Omaha Medical College and became the first African American college graduate and the first African American doctor in Nebraska.
+In 1876, Ricketts earned a degree from Howard University, and in 1880 he moved to Omaha.
+Working as a janitor there at night, he attended the Omaha Medical College during the day to become the first African American college graduate and the first African American doctor in Nebraska.
+The Omaha Medical College eventually became the University of Nebraska Medical School.

 Ricketts graduated with honors in 1884, and opened an office immediately.
-Popular and charismatic, Ricketts was quickly a key leader in Omaha’s African American community.
+Popular and charismatic, Ricketts quickly became a key leader in Omaha’s African American community.

 In the Nebraska Legislature, Ricketts is credited with: